 - The Money Ninja reader Dan was offered an immediate $100 credit and another $200 credit after $4,000 in spend on his Amex Gold Card.

-- A Flyertalk member called Amex and mentioned that she hasn’t been able to stay at Marriott hotels as much as before and the agent offered her 30,000 Bonvoy points if she was willing to keep her Amex Bonvoy Brilliant Card.
+- A Flyertalk member named Annie spoke to a rep and stated that she hasn’t been able to stay at Marriott hotels as much as before and the agent offered her 30,000 Bonvoy points if she was willing to keep her Amex Bonvoy Brilliant Card.
 This was two months after the annual fee posted.

 - One of my friends with an Amex Platinum Card was offered a $150 statement credit or 15,000 Amex points – it was his choice between the two.
 This was on top of an offer he received two years ago when they offered him a $500 statement credit of 50,000 Membership Rewards points.